elomarns/auto-encoding-for-ruby/README.markdown

 ### Without Git

 Click on the nice cloud icon above, and download the zip file containing this plugin.
-Then, unzip the file and move the resulting folder to your Packages directory.
+Then unzip the file and move the resulting folder to your Packages directory.

 ## How to Use